Program overview

 The Cloud Architecture & Administration program offers several unique features that enhance the learning experience:

-- Optional work term providing hands-on experience in the field
+• Optional work term providing valuable hands-on experience in the IT field.

-- Capstone project that allows students to apply their skills in a practical setting
+• Capstone project that allows students to apply their learning in a practical setting.

-- In-class career workshops and one-on-one coaching to prepare for the work term
+• Access to career workshops and one-on-one coaching to prepare for the work term.

 Career Options

-Graduates of the Cloud Architecture & Administration program can pursue a variety of career opportunities in Canada, including:
+Graduates of the Cloud Architecture & Administration program can pursue a variety of career paths in Canada, including:

-- Computer and Systems Manager: Oversees IT operations, managing teams and resources to meet organizational goals.
+• Computer and Systems Manager: Oversees IT operations, including system maintenance, upgrades, and team management.

-- IT Consultant: Provides expert advice to organizations on how to leverage technology for business success.
+• IT Consultant: Provides expert advice to organizations on how to leverage technology to meet their business goals.

-- IT Administrator: Manages and maintains IT systems, ensuring they are secure and functioning properly.
+• IT Administrator: Manages and maintains IT systems, ensuring they meet organizational needs and security standards.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.